-Browsing 200 - 210 results of 259 programs for subject - Life Science/Biology
+Browsing 200 - 210 results of 263 programs for subject - Life Science/Biology

+Bears lumber across a pristine landscape in remote Kamchatka, Russia.
+Discovered just 60 years ago, this remote valley in Russia is a treasure trove for scientists studying microorganisms that survive under extreme conditions.
+Tour the lab tent where scientists study the unique microbiology and geochemistry of the hot springs of Russia's Uzon Caldera.
+Hot mud, boiling up in remote Russia.
 The sun goes down in a cloudy sky in Kamchatka, Russia.
 Two Russian scientists--geologist Gennady Karpov and microbiologist Elizaveta Bonch-Osmolovskaya--discuss the unique volcanic features of the Uzon Caldera, the life forms living in the hot springs there, and the important questions they raise.
 This clip introduces the 2006 expedition to remote Kamchatka, Russia.
 Twenty scientists arrive via helicopter to study the unique microbiology and geochemistry of the hot springs of the Uzon Caldera.
 Microorganisms that can survive the scalding temperatures and acidity in the springs are called extremophiles, and understanding these organisms helps answer questions about the origin and evolution of life on earth.
 The remotely operated vehicle (ROV) Jason II measured temperatures as high as 200 degrees Celsius (392 degrees Fahrenheit) at these hydrothermal vents atop the Forecast Seamount in the Mariana Arc of the Pacific Ocean.
 Hydrothermal vents spew sulfur and other chemicals that support bacteria which use these chemicals to sustain life in a process called chemosynthesis.
 Snails and shrimp have colonized the site and are grazing on the chemosynthetic bacteria.
 Jason's suction sampler is used to collect some of these animals for analysis in the lab on board the ship.
 Witness the amazing development of live embryos at the microscope imaging station, part of the Traits of Life Collection.
 How does your eye work?
 You see the world because light gets into your eyes.
 Your eye uses that light to make an image of the world inside your eye—just as a camera uses light to make a photograph.
 At the Exploratorium, we dissect cow eyes to show people how an eye functions, and look at the parts that make up an eye.